Completing the UCAS form

-Please note that we are unable to accept subsequent declarations of additional qualifications or revised predicted grades that are provided to us after the UCAS deadline, so it is important that your form is accurate at the point of submission.
+Please note that we do not normally accept subsequent declarations of additional qualifications or revised predicted grades that are provided to us after the UCAS deadline, so it is important that your form is accurate at the point of submission.

 Applicants who meet the minimum academic requirements for medicine at The University of Manchester progress to the next stage of the selection process.

 You will be required to write a personal statement as part of your UCAS application, and this will be seen by the admissions departments for each of your course choices.

 At Manchester, we do not usually read the personal statement that comes to us via UCAS; instead, we ask applicants to complete a Non-Academic Information Form.

 There are some circumstances where we will look at the personal statement, however, so it is important that you complete it.
 The sorts of areas we would expect to see covered in the personal statement are as follows:

 - amount of work experience in a caring role;

 - knowledge/experience of the UK healthcare system;

 - communication skills;

 This is likely to be written by your head teacher, college principal or the head of your year/form tutor.
 If you are not at school, you should approach an academic supervisor whenever possible.
 A 'character reference' is not sufficient.